Alleviating the $H_0$ tension in Rastall gravity: Numerical results

 \subsubsection{Comparison of dataset D$_1$ with D$_2$ and D$_3$}

-The comparison of constrained parameters derived from the D$_1$ and D$_2$ datasets in the flat R-$\Lambda$CDM model reveals notable differences across several parameters.
-For example, the dark matter density parameter, $\Omega_{dm_0}$, shows a substantial shift of $3.35\sigma$, indicating a higher value in D$_2$.
-Similarly, the radiation density $\Omega_{r_0}$ and the cosmological constant $\Omega_{\Lambda_0}$ exhibit deviations of $2.20\sigma$ and $1.87\sigma$, respectively, favoring a higher energy density in D$_2$.
-The parameter $\epsilon$ also shows a marked deviation of $2.09\sigma$, indicating a larger deviation from the standard $\Lambda$CDM dynamics.
-The Hubble constant $H_0$ remains nearly consistent across both datasets.
-These discrepancies, illustrated in Table~\ref{tabTre}, may reflect the impact of differing data combinations, particularly the absence of CMB in D$_2$, on the sensitivity of cosmological parameter estimates.
+The comparison of constrained parameters derived from the D$_1$ and D$_2$ datasets in the flat R-$\Lambda$CDM model reveals noticeable differences across several effective parameters.
+For example, the effective dark matter density parameter, $\Omega_{dm0}^{\rm eff}$, shows a shift of approximately $1.53\sigma$, indicating a lower value in D$_2$.
+Similarly, the effective radiation density $\Omega_{r0}^{\rm eff}$ and the effective cosmological constant $\Omega_{\Lambda0}^{\rm eff}$ exhibit deviations of approximately $2.45\sigma$ and $1.06\sigma$, respectively.
+The parameter $\epsilon$ shows a deviation of about $2.26\sigma$, reflecting a significant dataset dependence.
+In contrast, the Hubble constant $H_0$ remains highly consistent across the two datasets, differing only at the $\sim0.23\sigma$ level.
+These discrepancies, illustrated in Table~\ref{tabTre}, reflect the sensitivity of the effective parameter constraints to the adopted data combination.

-The cosmological parameters derived from the D$_1$ and D$_3$ datasets, which both include BBN, H, BAO, SN, and CMB, show a high degree of internal consistency in the flat R-$\Lambda$CDM model.
-No significant deviations are observed across the primary parameters, such as $\Omega_{dm_0}$, $\Omega_{b_0}$, $\Omega_{\Lambda_0}$, and $H_0$, with differences less than 0.16$\sigma$.
-The parameter $\epsilon$ and radiation density $\Omega_{r_0}$ also show minimal changes, falling within the statistical uncertainties.
-The value of $\sigma_8$ is not available in D$_3$, but the overall parameter space indicates strong consistency.
-As indicated in Table~\ref{tabTre}, this consistency highlights the stability of the combined observational constraints from D$_1$ and D$_3$, and indicates statistical agreement within 0.16$\sigma$, reflecting strong consistency in parameter estimates.
+The cosmological parameters derived from the D$_1$ and D$_3$ datasets show partial consistency but also reveal notable shifts in specific sectors.
+For instance, $H_0$ differs by approximately $3.07\sigma$.
+The effective radiation density $\Omega_{r0}^{\rm eff}$ and the Rastall parameter $\epsilon$ exhibit deviations of about $4\sigma$ and $2.32\sigma$, respectively.
+Meanwhile, $\Omega_{dm0}^{\rm eff}$ remains consistent at the central-value level, though D$_3$ significantly tightens its uncertainty.
+As summarized in Table~\ref{tabTre}, these results demonstrate that certain effective parameters are strongly affected by the inclusion of additional datasets.